mediatechnologycenter/SPIDer/README.md

 ## Description

-SPIDer is a framework that decomposes the mutual information contained in a multi-document summary into redundant, synergistic, union and unique information.
+SPIDer is a framework that decomposes the mutual information contained in a multi-document summary into redundant, synergistic, union, and unique information.
 We base our implementation on the Partial Information Decomposition (PID) approach defined in [A Novel Approach to the Partial Information Decomposition](https://www.mdpi.com/1099-4300/24/3/403).

 ## Installation